vstadnytskyi/circular_buffer_numpy/docs/source/usage.rst

   Out[7]: 0

 The "data_point" represents a typical single data entry acquired from a data acquisition device.
-This data can be now appened to the circular buffer.
+This data can be now appended to the circular buffer.
 We can examine the location of the last known entry in the buffer, which is "0" in our case since we added only one data point.